spiiiizzzz/c3extractor/README.md

 # c3extractor

-A very simple program to extract the assets from bundles used by the Construct 3 engine to store assets.
+A very simple program to extract the assets from bundles used by the Construct 3 engine.

 The program was made with Linux in mind, but I accept merge requests if anyone wants to port it to Windows or MacOS